NateFerrero/nginxify/README.md

 PHP using [PHP-FPM](http://php-fpm.org/) is supported with the path config `["php", "path/to/project"]`.

+*Important:* You must configure `php-fpm.conf` to listen on a unix socket with the following line: `listen = /var/run/php5-fpm.sock`.

 #### SimplifiedPHP

 [SimplifiedPHP](https://github.com/NateFerrero/simplified-php) using [PHP-FPM](http://php-fpm.org/) is supported with the path config `["sphp", "path/to/project"]`.

+*Important:* You must configure `php-fpm.conf` to listen on a unix socket with the following line: `listen = /var/run/php5-fpm.sock`.

+*Important:* You must install the `simplified-php` project at `/usr/share/simplified-php`, this can be confirmed by running `cat /usr/share/simplified-php/simplified.php` - if the file is displayed, you should be good to go.

 ## Running Nginxify